 I am an architectural writer, historian and curator.
 I am Senior Curator of Exhibitions and Education at Sir John Soane's Museum and was previously Architecture Programme Curator at the Royal Academy of Arts.
 My recent exhibitions and displays include Origins – A Project by Ordinary Architecture (2016), Urban Jigsaw (2016), Mavericks: Breaking the Mould of British Architecture (2016), Four Visions for the Future of Housing (2015), 100 Buildings 100 Years: Views of British Architecture since 1914 (2014) and Nicholas Hawksmoor: Architect of the Imagination (2012).

 I am author of five books: Lost Futures: The Disappearing Architecture of Post-War Britain (RA Publications, 2017), Mavericks: Breaking the Mould of British Architecture (RA Publications, 2016), From the Shadows: The Architecture and Afterlife of Nicholas Hawksmoor (Reaktion, 2015), Architectural Styles: A Visual Guide (Laurence King, 2014) and Reading Architecture: A Visual Lexicon (Laurence King, 2012), which has been translated into 12 languages.

 I have written widely on architecture for publications such as The Independent, The Herald, Burlington Magazine, The Architectural Review, Apollo, Dezeen, RA Magazine, C20 Magazine, Spitalfields Life, the Oxonian Review, the Architects’ Journal and Building Design.

-I have appeared on BBC Radio 3, BBC Radio London, and BBC2 Newsnight, lecture regularly and frequently introduce and chair events on a variety of subjects.
+I have appeared on BBC2 Newsnight, BBC Radio 3, BBC Radio London, and Monocle Radio.
+I also lecture regularly and frequently introduce and chair events on a variety of subjects.